linz/basemaps/docs/user-guide/working-with-vector-tiles/schema/land.md

 # land

-This layer contains various land-related features represented as `LineString` and `Polygon` geometries. `Polygon` features represent areas, such as forests or mangroves, while `LineString` features delineate vectors such as cliffs or embankments.
+This layer contains land-related features represented as `LineString` and `Polygon` geometries. `Polygon` features represent areas, such as forests or mangroves, while `LineString` features delineate vectors such as cliffs or embankments.

 !!!
 Default

     This is a default [Shortbread](https://shortbread-tiles.org/schema/1.0/#layer-land) layer.

 ## all

 #### Filter

 `["all"]`

 #### Attributes

 <table>
   <thead>